martmaiste/rockstor/nextcloud/README.md

 On the Rockstor GUI go to System -> Services, click the wrench icon next to Rockstor service and enter the new port (1443 for example).

-Create shares for nextcloud: nextcloud-config, nextcloud-db, nextcloud-apps, nextcloud-data also a share for rock-ons.
+Create shares for Nextcloud: nextcloud-config, nextcloud-db, nextcloud-apps, nextcloud-data also a share for rock-ons.

 On the Rockstor GUI go to Rock-Ons menu and activate the Rock-Ons service.
 Select the rock-ons share where the docker images will be kept.